-- Convening public-private partnerships at European and national levels, to enable shared governance of targets on sustainable sourcing, to strengthen policy frameworks, and to create an enabling environment which supports the mainstream uptake of sustainably produced soy; - Publishing periodic market data reports on the uptake of sustainably produced soy to monitor delivery against targets by governments, companies and sectors. - Developing strong supply chain connections between the stakeholders on the market end and producing countries via Verified Sourcing Areas (VSA), where sustainable soy is produced at increasing levels.
+- Convening public-private partnerships at European and national levels, to enable shared governance of targets on sustainable sourcing, to strengthen policy frameworks, and to create an enabling environment which supports the mainstream uptake of sustainably produced soy; - Publishing periodic market data reports on the uptake of sustainably produced soy to monitor delivery against targets by governments, companies and sectors. - Developing strong supply chain connections between the stakeholders on the market end and producing countries via Verified Sourcing Areas (VSA), where sustainable soy is produced at increasing levels ments must be translated into concrete actions by all relevant sector players, and new sustainable sourcing solutions need to be developed.